escoreal/keepass-inventory/README.md

 Reads environment variables "KDB_PATH" and "KDB_PASS" to open KeePass file and export JSON inventory for Ansible.

+## Installation
+- Requires Python 2, doesn't work with Python 3.
+Tested on Python 2.7.
+- Requires an old version of libkeepass module that is compatible with Python 2.
+- The Ubuntu installation via Ansible is documented as a playbook "keepass-inventory-install.yml".

 ## Details
 - Entries are mapped to hosts.
 "Title" -> hostname.
 - Entries named "group_vars" are mapped to vars of the parent group.